orangegroove/OGCoreDataStack/README.md

 	- (void)og_stopObservingSavesInContext:(NSManagedObjectContext *)context;

-Optionally, you may use the *contexts* subspec, which provides two contexts for you: one context for the main thread, and one context for heavy operations running in the background.
+Optionally, you may use the *Contexts* subspec, which provides two contexts for you: one context for the main thread, and one context for heavy operations running in the background.
 The main thread context observes changes in the background context.

 ## CRUD